forio/julia-studio/linux-build.md

 sudo apt-get --yes --force-yes install julia
 ```

-We need some other requiements to build Julia Stuio.
+We need some other requiements to build Julia Studio.
 These may be platform dependant.
 ```bash
 #install build prerequisites
 sudo apt-get --yes --force-yes install vim mesa-common-dev build-essential wget